 “There is about two and a half patients out of 100,000 that seek care for heat related illness,” said Dr. John Rinker, Chief Medical Officer, OSF HealthCare Saint James-John W. Albrecht Medical Center.
 “Certainly in the summer months it’s more common.
-You’ll see it a lot more surrounding people participating in high risk activities: people that play sports, so think high school kids who are otherwise healthy, but they’re doing two-a-day football practices or they’re playing baseball out in the summer.
+You’ll see it a lot more surrounding people participating in high risk activities: people who play sports, so think high school kids who are otherwise healthy, but they’re doing two-a-day football practices or they’re playing baseball out in the summer.
 They are certainly at higher risk for heat exhaustion.”

 First, people should understand the differences between heat stroke and heat exhaustion.
 Heat exhaustion is the less serious of the two.
-When heat exhaustion is occurring, Dr. Rinker says you will feel faint, sweat excessively, feel nauseous, and have a rapid, weak pulse.
+When heat exhaustion is occurring, Dr. Rinker says you will feel faint, sweat excessively, feel nauseated, and have a rapid, weak pulse.